TamamiWat/Maya-VAT-Exporter/README.md

 # Maya-VAT-Exporter
 *Exports Vertex Animation Texture from Maya*

-Developed for Maya 2023 using PyMEL to interact with Maya, Pillow for writing data to DDS
+Developed for Maya 2026 using Maya.cmds to interact with Maya, Pillow for writing data to EXR
 <br>
 <br>
 Example texture used in game <br>